 - Twice Exceptional – a legal perspective from Wrights Law

-Raising a twice-exceptional child is full of awe and wonder as well as challenges.
-Knowing that your child is indeed unique and they have specific gifts as well as some obstacles helps us parent with understanding and create a supportive atmosphere for them to thrive.
-We also must advocate for what they need from the schools as well as protect them from being stigmatized or judged.
+Finally, raising a twice-exceptional child is full of awe, wonder, and challenges.
+Knowing that your child is unique and has specific gifts as well as some obstacles helps us parent with understanding and create a supportive atmosphere for them to thrive.
+We must advocate for what our kids need from schools.
+Furthermore, we also need to prevent others from stigmatizing or judging our children.